kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

-# Java 8 streams compared to Groovy
+# Java 8 streams - the Groovy way...

-There's a great [DZone article on Java 8 streams](https://dzone.com/articles/a-java-8-streams-cookbook?edition=268944&utm_source=Daily%20Digest&utm_medium=email&utm_campaign=dd%202017-02-14) which gives the reader plenty of examples on how to use the new stream collections.
+There's a great [DZone article on Java 8 streams](https://dzone.com/articles/a-java-8-streams-cookbook?edition=268944&utm_source=Daily%20Digest&utm_medium=email&utm_campaign=dd%202017-02-14) which gives the reader a myriad of examples on just how to use the new Java 8 streams.

-The great thing about Groovy though is that all these examples work right out of the box - no need to change anything - it just works!
+The great thing about Groovy though, all these examples work right out of the box - no need to change anything - it just works!

-So, I thought I'd re-write the examples from the article but more Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy)
+So, I thought I'd re-write the examples from the article but more Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy).

+This was a nice way to learn more about streams while also learning some more about Groovy.

-For example, here's a snippet that finds winners of Tour that were 3500KM or less:
+So, for example, here's a snippet from the article that finds winners of Tours that were 3500 km or less:
 ```java
 // Filter and Map -
 List<String> winnersOfToursLessThan3500km = tdfWinners